ctdunlap32/data-center-flexibility-resource-adequacy/README.md

 # Quantifying AI data center flexibility as a resource adequacy asset

-This repository contains the analysis code and data supporting the Nature Energy manuscript "Quantifying AI data center flexibility as a resource adequacy asset" by Christopher Dunlap (University of Chicago, Energy Policy Institute at Chicago / Booth / Harris).
+This repository contains the analysis code and data supporting the manuscript "Quantifying AI data center flexibility as a resource adequacy asset" by Chris Dunlap (University of Chicago, Energy Policy Institute at Chicago / Booth / Harris).

 ## Overview